EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 TODO: This section needs to be updated.

+# PSK Chaining

+An application using EDHOC with symmetric keys may have a security policy to change the PSK as a result of successfully completing the EDHOC protocol.
+In this case, the old PSK SHALL be replaced with a new PSK derived using other = exchange_hash, AlgorithmID = "EDHOC PSK Chaining" and keyDataLength equal to the key length of AEAD_V, see {{key-der}}.

 # EDHOC with CoAP and OSCOAP {#app-a}

 ## Transferring EDHOC in CoAP {#app-a1}